The Ultimate Guide to Opening your Microblading Studio 2025

 Microblading Courses with smaller groups allow for more student interaction and intimacy.
 Students are able to get questions answered more and will receive more one on one supervision and guidance than in a larger class.
 The ideal class size for prestigious academies is between 4-5 students per one instructor.
 While working on live models, the instructor is able to guide your every move and help you individually with every stroke.

-Do they require/include Bloodborne Pathogens course?
+Do they require/include a Bloodborne Pathogens course?

 What kind of Microblading tools do they provide?